 Applications are accepted only after the birth of your child

-It is highly recommended that you attend an Open House before submitting an application.
+It is highly recommended that you submit an inquiry form and attend an Open House before submitting an application.
 We encourage you to read our International Baccalaureate page, our Reggio Emilia page, and our Language Immersion page before you apply.

-Current students enrolled in Piccoli, Grandi and Grandissimi and their siblings receive priority placement each year.
-Current families will be asked to confirm enrollment for the following year no later than February 1, 2017, for 2017-2018.
+Current students enrolled in Spazio Gioco, Grandi and Grandissimi and their siblings receive priority placement each year.
+Current families will be asked to confirm enrollment for the following year no later than February 2020, for 2020-2021.

 Wait Pool & Subsequent Year Admission